-There is a grand unity to the Bible.
+There is a grand unity in the Bible.
 The story of Abraham itself can seem confusing because there are so many moving parts to it.
 But the story of Abraham fits together as a unified whole around the theme of covenant.
-Below is the outline that I will use to discuss the Abrahamic covenant so that hopefully it makes more sense as you grasp the big picture of this remarkable story.
+Below is the outline that I will use to discuss the Abrahamic Covenant so that hopefully it makes more sense as you grasp the big picture of this remarkable story.

-Please read post 18 if you haven’t already as background for this post.
+Please read post 18 if you haven’t already, as background for this post.

 Summary of the Abrahamic Covenant1